NuGet/Insights/README.md

 - modify `AppendResultStorageService` to save table results in proper rows and columns. this could enable remove the need for holding the entire 1/1000 of the results in memory at one time

+- push message batching down in the processor to allow processor-specific batching tricks